dotnet/vscode-dotnet-runtime/Documentation/troubleshooting-sdk.md

 }
 ```

-## The extension thinks you are offline with error response of 400, and you have a proxy.
+## The extension thinks you are offline with error response of 400 or 407, and you have a proxy.

-This is a known issue with axios, the system we use to request urls from.
+This is a known issue with axios, the system we use to make web-requests.
-Your corporate proxy may deny us service unless we forward it correctly through the proxy.
+The requests we make need to be routed through the proxy.
+We have logic to try to detect your proxy automatically.
+If your proxy does not get detected by us, please try adding it here.

+Note: GFW / China also blocks some of our requests, which may be why our extension thinks you are offline or times out.

 ```json
 {